-On an unremarkable suburban shopping strip, Tavlin stands proudly on its corner serving a steady flow of regulars and curious newcomers.
+In the heart of Carlisle Street, Tavlin proudly serves a steady flow of regulars and curious newcomers.

 Photos of Israel bring colour to the interior: spices at the Machane Yehuda market; pilgrims at the Western Wall in Jerusalem; and the centrepiece – chef and owner Adi Daboush’s grandmother, Ester, in her kitchen.
 She taught Daboush many of the recipes that feature on his menu.

 The food is honest to Middle Eastern tradition and uncomplicated in its execution.
 To start there is a sizeable selection of dips including tahini, chatzilim (an eggplant appetiser) and Daboush’s famous hummus (he makes 70 to 80 kilograms of it a week), and tasty sides such as the fried cauliflower or falafel with made-to-order laffa bread.